 - It has hostname length limitation (15 characters)

-- It can spoof only hostnames which DNS can't resolve.
-But we can bypass this limitation, if we can make DoS attack on DNS server.
+- It can spoof only hostnames which DNS can’t resolve.
+Though we can bypass this limitation, if we can perform a DoS attack on DNS server.

-By the way, NBNS-spoofing attack can be very useful in some situations.
-The main plus of this attack is that it doesn't send any illegal traffic.
-DNS-spoofing or arp-poisoning are "aggressive" attacks and perform much "bad" traffic.
-So, it's harder to detect NBNS-spoofing attack by IPS/IDS systems.
-In addition, it can be useful when DNSSEC is used in a network.
+By the way, NBNS-spoofing attack can be useful in some situations.
+The main benefit of this attack is that it doesn’t send any illegal traffic.
+DNS-spoofing or ARP Poisoning are “aggressive” attacks and make much “worse” traffic.
+So it’s harder to detect NBNS-spoofing attack by IPS/IDS systems.
+In addition, it can be helpful when DNSSEC is used in a network.

 Ok, but what can we gain with NBNS-spoofing’s limitations?

-Yes, we can spoof only hostname which it can't find via DNS (without DoS of DNS server), but we can spoof subdomains!
-And it is enough for us.
+Yes, we can spoof only hostname which it can’t find via DNS (without DoS of DNS server), but we can spoof subdomains which is enough for us.

-There is a list, what we can do, if we can spoof subdomain of attacking domain and "redirect" user to our web-server.
+There is a list of things that we can do, if we can spoof subdomain of attacking domain and “redirect” a user to our web-server.

 - Session Fixation.
-Same Origin Policies set an interesting exception to cross domain interaction rules.
-Subdomain can set (and rewrite) a cookie of domain.
-For example, aaa.google.com can set cookie to google.com, but couldn't set to bbb.google.com or zzz.aaa.google.com.
-We can use it.
-If a web-application of a server has session fixation vulnerability, we can spoof subdomain of this server and set cookie to it. *A weird thing.
-During test I was trying to set cookie to "localhost" from subdomain of localhost, but I couldn't do it.
+Same Origin Policies set an interesting exception to cross-domain interaction rules.
+Subdomain can set (and rewrite) a cookie of the domain.
+For example, aaa.google.com can set cookie to google.com, but couldn’t set to bbb.google.com or zzz.aaa.google.com which comes in handy.
+If a web application of a server has a session fixation vulnerability, we can spoof the subdomain of this server and set cookie to it.
+There is some weird thing.
+During test I tried to set cookie to “localhost” from subdomain of the local host, but it failed.

-- Cross domain policies bypass.
-It is a frequent situation, when * is used for domain in crossdomain.xml.
-For example, adobe.com: <allow-access-from domain="*.adobe.com"> We can spoof subdomain (aaa.adobe.com) and get full session riding via Flash.
+- Cross-domain policies bypass.
+It is a frequent situation, when “*” is used for domain in crossdomain.xml.
+For example, adobe.com: <allow-access-from domain=”*.adobe.com”> We can spoof a subdomain (aaa.adobe.com) and get the full session riding via Flash.

 - Phishing.
-Classic phishing attacks… Catch a user In all these attack vectors, we have a little problem.
-How to enforce user to come to our (fake) subdomain?
-For resolving the problem, we can use a NBNS-spoofing attack :) Example of cookie stealing for example.com:
+Classic phishing attacks… Catch a user.
+In all these attack vectors, we have the same problem.
+How to a enforce user to come to our fake subdomain?
+For resolving it we can use a NBNS-spoofing attack.
+An example of cookie stealing for example.com:

 - Run NBNS-spoofing against all domains

-- Run our web-server with a little script, which should: Collect incoming cookies (sorted by Host http-request field) and reply a simple html page with hidden iframe with "src=aaa.example.com".
+- Run our web server with a little script, which should collect incoming cookies (sorted by Host http-request field) and reply with a simple HTML page with hidden iframe (“src=aaa.example.com”).

-- When user inserts into browser any inexistent domain name, our NBNS-spoofing attack will work and his browser will come to our web-server.
-Then the browser will try to open aaa.example.com, NBNS-spoofing attack will work again and we'll get cookies from example.com.
+- When user inserts into a browser any inexistent domain name, our NBNS-spoofing attack will work and their browser will come to our web-server.
+Then the browser will try to open aaa.example.com, NBNS-spoofing attack will work again and we’ll get cookies from example.com.

-NBNS-spoofing attack is an interesting stuff and it's not looking too hard to realize such attacks in real life.
+NBNS-spoofing is an interesting type of an attack and it’s not that hard to perform such attacks in real life.

-I'll be glad if my research will be interesting and useful for anyone :)
+I’ll be glad if my research will be useful for anyone.

-By the way, I would like to thank @D0znpp for his help!
+I also would like to thank @D0znpp for his help.